 Pardale-V is an analgesic for use in dogs.
 It is suitable for use after injuries or in other painful conditions.
 It is traditionally used to help joint pain.
-It is not recommended to be given continuously; a 5 day course should be all that is needed, though repeat courses can be given after a suitable break.
-If in doubt, consult your veterinary surgeon.
 (NFA-VPS)

 Below is the product datasheet.

 Company name: Dechra Veterinary Products Limited

 Address: (A business unit of Dechra Pharmaceuticals PLC)

 Email: [email protected]